secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Cracking into HTB/Getting Started/Problem Solving/Common Pitfalls.md

-- While performing penetration tests or attacking HTB boxes/labs, we may make many common mistakes that will hamper our progress.
-- In this section, we will discuss some of these common pitfalls and how to overcome them.

-## VPN Issues
+### VPN Issues
-- We may sometimes face issues related to VPN connections to the HTB labs network.
-First, we should ensure that we are indeed connected to the HTB network.
+- First, we should check if we have a connection to the HTB network.
-- #### Still Connected to VPN\
+- #### Still Connected to VPN
-	- The easiest method of checking if we have successfully connected to the VPN network is by checking whether we have `Initialization Sequence Completed` at the end of our VPN connection messages:
-	- Common Pitfalls
+	- Easiest way is seeing if we have a `Initialization Sequence Completed`message:
 ```shell-session
 secmancer@htb[/htb]$ sudo openvpn ./htb.ovpn